 Bearing

 The last thing you need to pick carefully is the bearing type.
-There are many types of bearings when it comes to PC fans made by different manufacturers.
-They’re important to take into account because they can give or take away from your fans’ lifespan.
-Fan bearings can be classified into the three most common types, which are ball bearing, fluid bearing, and maglev bearing.
+There are many types of bearings for PC fans made by different manufacturers.
+They’re important to consider because they can give or take away from your fans’ lifespan.
+Per my research, it is important to consider fan bearing when choosing the best fan for your PC build.

 Ball bearings are expensive and most popular because they’re durable and last considerably longer than other bearing types.
 They do produce more noise, but they are high-performance and very reliable.

-How to Install Case Fans on a PC?
+How To Install Case Fans On PC?

-Another way to do this is by seeing which way is the front or back of the fan because generally, the front part pulls in air from the front and pushes it out from the back.
+Another way to do this is by seeing which way is the front or back of the fan because, generally, the front part pulls in air from the front and pushes it out from the back.

-Now that you know the airflow direction of the fans, locates the fan slots available on your case.
-You can use a Philips head screwdriver to screw in the fans in these slots very easily.
-Don’t tighten the screws too much and screw them in diagonally for an even installation.
+Now that you know the airflow direction of the fans, locate the fan slots available on your case.
+Per my research, you can use a Philips head screwdriver to screw in the fans in these slots.
 Repeat this for all the fans that you bought.

 As mentioned before, the best place for intake fans is in the front.
 This position gives the fans enough cool air to pull into the PC case.
-Similarly, outtake fans or exhaust fans should be installed at the back to push out the air.
+Similarly, outtake or exhaust fans should be installed at the back to push out the air.

 When it comes to building PCs, the first thing to come to your mind is probably not going to be how many fans you need in a PC.
 But they’re still vital in providing good airflow in your system to increase the lifespan of your PC parts.